Daave2/Morricards/structure.md

 ### `/lib`
 Contains shared libraries, data, and utility functions.

-- **`lib/morrisons-api.ts`**: The primary client-side wrapper for fetching data from the external Morrisons APIs.
-It consolidates calls to different endpoints (product details, stock, pricing) into a single function.
+- **`lib/morrisons-api.ts`**: The client-side wrapper for fetching *basic* data from external Morrisons APIs.
+It consolidates calls to endpoints like stock and price integrity.
+Note that for full, rich product details, a different pattern is used (see below).
 - **`lib/idb.ts`**: A helper library for interacting with IndexedDB, used for offline data storage.
 - **`lib/offlineQueue.ts`**: Implements the logic for queueing API requests when the user is offline and flushing them when online.
 - **`lib/map-data.ts`**: Contains the static JSON data defining the store layout for the `StoreMap` component.